Go to Contents

 MMWR: Outbreak of Swine-Origin Influenza A (H1N1) Virus Infection: Mexico, March - April 2009.

-Browse under the topic H1N1 to see a variety of podcasts from the CDC.
-In one called Symptoms of H1N1 (Swine Flu), Dr. Joe Bresee, with the CDC Influenza Division, describes swine flu: its signs and symptoms, how it's transmitted, medicines to treat it, steps people can take to protect themselves from it, and what people should do if they become ill.
-Other podcasts here discuss the actions and goals of the CDC related to the current H1N1 outbreak, disposable respirators, proper hand washing, and things you can do to avoid getting the disease.
+There are many podcasts here relevant to H1N1.
+In the series called Influenza Round Table, Dr. Joe Bresee, with the CDC Influenza Division, describes swine flu: its signs and symptoms, how it's transmitted, medicines to treat it, steps people can take to protect themselves from it, and what people should do if they become ill.
+Other podcasts here discuss disposable respirators, proper hand washing, and things you can do to avoid getting the disease.
 These are also available from the Public Health Foundation through TRAIN.
-Once here, you can find the webcasts by doing a course search and selecting course provider CDC/PHF.
+Once here, you can find the webcasts by doing a course search and selecting sponsor/offerer CDC/PHF.

 NIOSH: Occupational Health Issues Associated with H1N1 Influenza (National Institute of Occupational Safety and Health)